lite-david/branch-predictor/README.md

 `void train_predictor(uint32_t pc, uint8_t outcome);`

 Once a prediction is made a call to train_predictor will be made so that you can update any relevant data structures based on the true outcome of the branch.
 You may want to break up the implementation of each type of branch predictor into separate functions to improve readability.

+`void cleanup();`

+At the end of running the trace cleanup is called for each predictor to free up the dynamically allocated structures to avoid memory leaks.

 #### Gshare